Skip to main content

 This is true of tooltips in Power BI.
 If you use tooltips in Power BI, ensure that the same information is available elsewhere as real, static text.
 Otherwise, avoid using tooltips in Power BI.

-With the 2024.1 release of Tableau, keyboard navigation of text tables (or Visualization Navigation) is possible, and sheet tooltips appear with keyboard navigation.
-However, these tooltips are not yet screen reader accessible.
+The accessibility improvements added to Tableau by release includes keyboard navigation of text tables (or Visualization Navigation).
+Sheet tooltips appear with keyboard navigation as of the 2024.1 release, however, these tooltips are not yet screen reader accessible.
 Therefore, any information displayed in tooltips in Visualization Navigation still needs to be conveyed elsewhere on your dashboard.

 Relevant Standards